Starbucks settles claim that sick time rule violated NYC law

 Those 23 will share in $26,000 in restitution; other employees who were forced to find replacements or disciplined for failing to do so can now submit claims.

-James, a Democrat, called it frustrating that a major corporation had a sick time policy that violated the law but said she was “confident in the steps that Starbucks has taken to correct their actions.”
+James, a Democrat, said she was “confident in the steps that Starbucks has taken to correct their actions.”

+Starbucks has often positioned itself as progressive and worker-friendly, particularly about health care.
+It was one of the first U.S. companies to offer stock options and health insurance even to part-time employees.

+Founder Howard Schultz has said he became passionate about workers' health care during his youth in New York City, when his father struggled to hold down several low-wage jobs, none of which offered health insurance.